NordicSemiconductor/pc-nrfconnect-ble/doc/docs/advertising_setup.md

 # Setting up advertising

-The {{app_name}} enables the local device to operate as a peripheral that can send connectable advertising packets.
+The Bluetooth Low Energy app enables the local device to operate as a peripheral that can send connectable advertising packets.
 The contents of the advertising packets can be configured in the advertising setup.

 To start sending advertising packets, complete the following steps: